christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 #### 2. GPU computing

-It is possible to transfer tensors values between RAM and each GPUs:
+It is possible to transfer tensors values between devices, ie RAM memory and each GPUs' memory:

 ```python
 a = torch.ones(5,) # tensor([1., 1., 1., 1., 1.])